chamilwijesooriya/flex-local/README.md

 This is a proof of concept for using Symfony Flex Recipes locally.
 This is not in any way feature complete or bug proof.

+* Added support for merging recipeyaml with existing yaml file - poc

 ## Usage
 * In your package, create a `recipe` folder and add recipe configuration.
   * `manifest.json` file should be in following format, similar to but not exactly as described in [Symfony documentation](https://symfony.com/doc/current/setup/flex_private_recipes.html).